avanzosc/project-addons/project_risk/README.rst

 Project Risk
 ============

-With this module you set different risks and their impact and probability in a project.
+With this module you set different risks and opportunities and their impact and probability in a project.

 Bug Tracker
 ===========